dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

 └── tree.md
 ```

-We can see that there are *two* folders, one is called `dummy_api` and the other `tests`.
+We can see that poetry generated *two* folders, `dummy_api` and  `tests`.
-In the `dummy_api` we will have our code, which can then be exported as a python package, while in the `tests` folder
+The `dummy_api` folder will be the root of our API project, which will be exported as a
-we will have our unit tests, which will import the code from the `dummy_api` folder.
+package, while the `tests` folder will group up all of our unit tests, which are necessary
+to ensure the correctness of our API.

+Having the tests separated from the actual implementation ensures that the way we test our API
+mirrors the way that our users will interact with it, which is a good practice to follow.

-We also have a `pyproject.toml` file, which is the file that poetry uses to keep track of our dependencies, and a `poetry.lock` file,
+Under the root of our project, we also have a `pyproject.toml` file, a the file that poetry uses to keep track of our dependencies, and a `poetry.lock` file.
-the `poetry.lock` file keeps track of the **exact** versions of our dependencies, so that we can recreate the same environment, whereas
+The `poetry.lock` file keeps track of the **exact** versions of our dependencies, so that we can recreate the same environment, whereas
-the `.toml` is more relaxed, and acts like a "wish list" for our libraries, letting poetry decide which versions to install.
+the `.toml` is more relaxed, and acts like a library *wish list*, letting poetry pick and choosse the best versions for our project depending on the environment.

 Let's see the contents of the `pyproject.toml` file before we get to code our API: